The 1st microsecond of the Big Bang

-Category: Space Hits: 4Artist’s concept of the Big Bang, via Scitechdaily.com.
+Category: Space Hits: 17Artist’s concept of the Big Bang, via Scitechdaily.com.

 What was the universe like just after the Big Bang?
 Cosmologists probe basic physics during that earliest time using particle accelerators.
 The biggest one in the world is the Large Hadron Collider at CERN, a tunnel 17 miles (27 km) in circumference, deep underground beneath the border of France and Switzerland.
 On May 31, 2021, researchers said they used the Large Hadron Collider to investigate a specific kind of plasma present during the first millionth of a second – aka the first microsecond, or 0.000001 second – of the Big Bang.
 They said this plasma was the first matter ever to be present in our universe.
 And, they said, it had liquid-like properties.